Waste-Way/.github/profile/README.md

 * Register and login on the waste way app.
 * Scan dustbin with trash , it will send requests to Waste way admin will pinned location.

+## Run the Waste Way Dashboard on local development

+Pre-requisites

+* Install Node and NPM
+* Install npm packages
+* Start a terminal/CMD in admin/wasteway-admin/ directory.
+* Execute command npm install.

+* Run the App
+* Execute command npm start.

+Open a web browser and enter http://localhost:3000.

 ## Live Demo
 You can find a running system to test at https://wasteway-admin-dashboard.eu-gb.mybluemix.net/

 * The admin views location of waste to be collected from.
 * View status of pickup(collected/pending).